 In the ordinary course of their business, certain of the underwriters and/or their affiliates have in the past performed, and may continue to perform, investment banking, broker-dealer, lending, financial advisory or other services for us for which they have received, or may receive, customary compensation.
-For example, we have repurchase arrangements with affiliates of UBS Securities LLC, Bear, Stearns & Co.
+For example, we have repurchase arrangements with UBS Securities LLC, Bear, Stearns & Co.
 Inc., Deutsche Bank Securities Inc., Morgan Stanley & Co.
-Incorporated and RBC Capital Markets Corporation.
+Incorporated, Cantor Fitzgerald & Co., RBC Capital Markets Corporation and/or their respective affiliates.